 Architect Timothee Mercier of Studio XM has converted a ruined farm building in France into an "intimate refuge" for his parents.

 MA House is located in Vaucluse, a picturesque part of southeast France that boasts vineyards, lavender fields and quaint villages.
 It takes over an old farmhouse on a plot of land that architect Timothee Mercier's parents purchased back in 2001.
 Mercier's parents initially failed to obtain planning permission to turn the dilapidated structure into a home, so decided to build a property on a neighbouring forested hillside.
-The farm building sat deserted for a further 15 years before the local council agreed that a residential conversion could take place.
-The parents turned to Mercier to carry out the works.
-"More than a simple reconstruction, this house was imagined as a renewal," explained Mercier, who leads his own architecture practice, Studio XM.
+Casa Flotanta by Benjamin Garcia Saxe Architecture is above a forest.
+A series of pillars raise the interconnected rooms of this house by Benjamin Garcia Saxe Architecture above the tree tops of the surrounding Costa Rican forest (+ slideshow).

 The San Jose office of Benjamin Garcia Saxe Architecture was asked to design the family home for a steeply sloping site, and chose to lift the building off the ground to optimise views of the Pacific Ocean.
 Unlike nearby properties, the architects also wanted to avoid cutting into the landscape to create a flat piece of land on which to build.
-Studio Saxe.
+"We essentially lifted the house up into the air on a series of piloti which gives the impression that it is floating above the hillside," explained the architects.

+"By doing this we saved the immense cost of creating soil retention walls around the site. " Studio Saxe.
 Dezeen Daily is sent every day and contains all the latest stories from Dezeen.
 Dezeen Weekly is a curated newsletter that is sent every Thursday, containing highlights from Dezeen.
 Dezeen Weekly subscribers will also receive occasional updates about events, competitions and breaking news.
 We will only use your email address to send you the newsletters you have requested.
 We will never give your details to anyone else without your consent.
 You can unsubscribe at any time by clicking on the unsubscribe link at the bottomof every email, or by emailing us at firstname.lastname@example.org.

 For more details, please see our privacy notice.
 Dezeen Daily is sent every day and contains all the latest stories from Dezeen.
+Dezeen Weekly is a curated newsletter that is sent every Thursday, containing highlights from Dezeen.
+We will only use your email address to send you the newsletters you have requested.
+For more details, please see our privacy notice.
 LA couple builds backyard cottage, then moves-in from main home.
 Modern & Mayan craft inspire quake-proof homes, learning coop.
 3-story container townhouse shines in street art vibrant alley.
 Apple architect picks a small prefab to savor CA countryside.
 Artist builds his Savannah studio with shipping containers.